Linda Lovelace: Charges against Chuck Traynor

-In her suit to divorce Traynor, she said that he forced her into pornography at gunpoint and that in Deep Throat bruises from his beatings can be seen on her legs.
-She said that her husband "would force her to do these things by pointing a rifle at her head."
+In her suit to divorce Traynor, she alleged that he forced her into pornography at gunpoint and that in Deep Throat bruises from his beatings can be seen on her legs.
+She alleged that her husband "would force her to do these things by pointing a rifle at her head."
 Boreman said in her autobiography that her marriage had been plagued by violence, rape, forced prostitution and private pornography.
 She wrote in Ordeal:

 Boreman's accusations provoked mixed responses.
 Traynor admitted to striking Lovelace but said it was part of a voluntary sex game.
 In Legs McNeil's and Jennifer Osborne's 2005 book The Other Hollywood, several witnesses, including Deep Throat director Gerard Damiano, state that Traynor beat Boreman behind closed doors, but they also question her credibility.
 Eric Edwards, Boreman's co-star in the bestiality films and other loops that featured her urinating on her sex partners, similarly discounts her credibility.
 According to Edwards, Boreman was a sexual "super freak" who had no boundaries and was a pathological liar.
-Adult-film actress Gloria Leonard was quoted as saying, "This was a woman who never took responsibility for her own [...] choices made; but instead blamed everything that happened to her in her life on porn."
+Adult film actress Gloria Leonard was quoted as saying, "This was a woman who never took responsibility for her own ... choices made; but instead blamed everything that happened to her in her life on porn."
 Corroboration for Lovelace's claims came from Andrea True, Lovelace's co-star in Deep Throat 2, who, on a commentary DVD track of the documentary Inside Deep Throat, stated that Traynor was a sadist and was disliked by the Deep Throat 2 cast.
 Andrea Dworkin stated that the results of polygraph tests administered to Boreman support her assertions.
-Moreover, psychiatrist Judith Lewis Herman notes that many details in Lovelace's memoir Ordeal are consistent with a diagnosis of Complex PTSD, such as Lovelace's description of a fragmented personality in the aftermath of alleged abuse.
-Because of the circumstances of her upbringing, however, it had ceased to be clear whether the abuse came from Traynor or from Boreman's parents.
+Moreover, psychiatrist Judith Lewis Herman notes that many details in Lovelace's memoir Ordeal are consistent with a diagnosis of complex PTSD, such as Lovelace's description of a fragmented personality in the aftermath of alleged abuse.

 Eric Danville, a journalist who covered the porn industry for nearly 20 years and wrote The Complete Linda Lovelace in 2001, said Boreman never changed her version of events that had occurred 30 years earlier with Traynor.
 When Danville told Boreman of his book proposal, he said she was overcome with emotion and saddened he had uncovered the bestiality film, which she had initially denied making and later maintained she had been forced to star in at gunpoint.

 Boreman maintained that she received no money for Deep Throat and that the $1,250 payment for her appearance was taken by Traynor.